TasnimaSajid/ColorBridge/README.md

 | Drop the bridge | **Release** |
 | Pause | Tap the **❚❚** button (top-left) |

-That's the whole game — one button. 🙂
+That's the whole game one button. 🙂

 ## Tech Overview

 Color Bridge is a plain static web app (HTML + CSS + JavaScript) with no build step and no dependencies.
 Everything is drawn to a single `<canvas>`, and all art, animation, and sound is generated procedurally in code.

-The codebase is organized as clean, modular vanilla JavaScript — one concern per file:
+The codebase is organized as clean, modular vanilla JavaScript ( one concern per file ) :

 | File | Responsibility |
 | --- | --- |